nevrome/mobest/docs/basic.md

 #### Independent and dependent positions

-The `locest()` arguments `independent` and `dependent` take the spatiotemporal and "genetic" (e.g. MDS/PCA) positions of the interpolation-informing samples.
+The `locest()` arguments `independent` and `dependent` take the spatiotemporal and genetic (as for example derived from MDS/PCA) positions of the interpolation-informing samples.
 The terms *independent* and *dependent* allude to the notion and terminology of a statistical model, where positions in dependent, genetic space are predicted based on positions in independent, spatiotemporal space.

-Spatiotemporal positions are encoded in `mobest` with a custom data type: {ref}`mobest_spatiotemporalpositions <types:spatiotemporal coordinates>`.
+Spatiotemporal positions are encoded in mobest with a custom data type: {ref}`mobest_spatiotemporalpositions <types:spatiotemporal coordinates>`.
 For the `independent` argument of `locest()` we have to construct an object of this type with `mobest::create_spatpos()` to represent the positions of the input samples in `samples_projected`.

 ```r
 ind <- mobest::create_spatpos(